yosmelchiang/react-harry-potter/readme.md

 ### Backend
 - Node.js with Express
-- Sequelize ORM (MySQL)
+- MySQL and Sequelize ORM
+- Deployed on Render
 - Database hosted on Aiven
-- Deployed on Render

 ## Getting Started